pelithne/sre-agent-hack/exercises/part2-troubleshooting.md

   --resource-group $RESOURCE_GROUP \
   --secrets "db-connection-string=${CORRECT_DB_URL}"

-# Get the current revision and restart it to apply the change
+# Force creation of a new revision to apply the secret change
-CURRENT_REVISION=$(az containerapp revision list \
+az containerapp update \
   --name ${BASE_NAME}-dev-api \
   --resource-group $RESOURCE_GROUP \
-  --query "[?properties.active].name" -o tsv)

-az containerapp revision restart \
-  --name ${BASE_NAME}-dev-api \
-  --resource-group $RESOURCE_GROUP \
-  --revision $CURRENT_REVISION
+  --set-env-vars "FORCE_UPDATE=$(date +%s)"
 ```

-Wait about 30 seconds for the restart to complete.
+Wait about 30 seconds for the new revision to deploy.

 ### Step 8: Verify the Fix